How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 (iii) TEF Canada

-The TEF Canada is a global exam that assesses your general French proficiency.
-It serves both non-native French speakers and the Francophone population.
+The TEF Canada is a global exam that assesses general French proficiency.
+It is intended for both non-native French speakers and the Francophone population.

-For economic immigration programs, this test is mandatory to prove language skills.
+This test is mandatory for economic immigration programs to prove language skills.
 TEF for Canada immigration is essential for proving French language proficiency to get Canadian citizenship.

 This test uses the same CEFR approaches as TEF Other Purposes.
 CIC needs this proof of French ability for permanent residence and citizenship applications.
-You need at least level 7 (CEFR B2) to earn bonus points.
+To earn bonus points, you need to be at least level 7 (CEFR B2).

 The Canadian government also considers Provincial Nominee Programs (PNPs), self-employed workers, and start-up visa programs.